HENRYMARTIN5/acervus/README.md

 # Acervus

-A spin of Arch Linux designed to pack as much useful software into a single ISO as possible while still staying relatively lightweight.
+A spin of Arch Linux designed to include as much software out-of-the-box as possible.

 ## Installation